MetaCenterCloudPuppet/cesnet-hbase/README.md

 * Services:
  * master (main server)
  * regionserver (slaves)
- * internal zookeeper (quorum) - not in all distributions, better to use external zookeper
+ * internal zookeeper (quorum) - not in all distributions, better to use external zookeeper
 * Helper Files:
  * /var/lib/hadoop-hdfs/.puppet-hbase-dir-created
 * Secret Files (keytabs): some files are copied to home directory of service user: ~hbase